shuiiiiyu/PsyHookAppendix/README.md

 The bootstrap analysis demonstrates that the majority of pairwise model differences are statistically significant under the 95% confidence criterion.
 Among all 36 pairwise comparisons, only one model pair, **Gemma4-4B vs. Qwen2.5-VL-7B**, exhibits a confidence interval that includes zero, indicating no statistically significant difference between the two models.
 All remaining comparisons show statistically significant performance differences.

 Notably, **Yi-Vision-V2** significantly outperforms all other evaluated models, while **Qwen3B** consistently performs significantly worse than the remaining models.
-The strongest statistically significant difference is observed between **Yi-Vision-V2** and **Qwen3B** (\(\Delta\)Macro-F1 = 0.456, 95% CI [0.433, 0.480]).
+The strongest statistically significant difference is observed between **Yi-Vision-V2** and **Qwen3B**

 ## 3.4 Analysis of Frequent Multi-Hook Combinations

 We additionally analyzed the most common hook combinations containing two or more psychological hooks.
-Table A6 lists the most frequently occurring combinations in the dataset.
+Table 16 lists the most frequently occurring combinations in the dataset.

-**Table 4.
-Most Frequent Multi-Hook Combinations**
+**Table 17: Most Frequent Multi-Hook Combinations**

 | Combination | Count |
 |------------|------:|